Model Context Protocol

 What You’ll Learn

 This chapter is all about the Model Context Protocol (MCP), the standard for connecting Claude Code to external tools, databases, and APIs.
-By the end, you’ll know how MCP servers work, which of the three transport modes to pick for your situation, how to add and configure servers at different scopes, how to share server configs with your team through .mcp.json, and how to troubleshoot connection issues when things go sideways.
+By the end, you’ll know how MCP servers work, which of the three transport modes to pick for your situation, how to add and configure servers at different scopes, how to share server configs with your team through .mcp.json, how elicitation lets servers request structured input from you mid-conversation, and how to troubleshoot connection issues when things go sideways.

 What MCP Enables